intesso/nodejs-introduction/README.md

 ### what is (was) io.js?

 - a fork of node.js
-- because developers were not happy with the stewardship of [joyent](https://www.joyent.com/)
+- because developers were not happy with the development of the stewardship of [joyent](https://www.joyent.com/)
 - that was merged in September 2015 into node.js 4.0
 - it lead to a well governed OSS projects
 - that includes everyone: developers, organizations, ...